Are you thinking about a career as a registered nurse?

 What kind of education do I need?

 Registered nurses undergo rigorous study and training.
 Currently, all provinces and territories, except Quebec, require a bachelor’s degree for RN entry to practice.
 Entry-level RNs are educated as generalists, ready to practise safely, competently, compassionately and ethically no matter what setting they work in.
 See the RN and Baccalaureate Education page for more information.

 What kinds of things will I do?

-Direct care nurses provide health-care services to individuals, families and groups to achieve their optimal level of health.
-They coordinate health care and support clients in their self-care.
+Clinical care nurses provide health-care services to individuals, families and communities to help them achieve their optimal level of health.
+They coordinate health care and support clients in self-care.

-All nurses are teachers, helping people learn to attain, maintain and regain health throughout their lives.
-You can also choose to be a nurse educator, supporting nurses as they care for clients or helping future nurses enter the profession or advance their career.
+All nurses are teachers by helping people learn to optimize health throughout their lives.
+A nurse may also choose to be a nurse educator, supporting nurses as they care for clients or helping future nurses enter the profession or advance their career.